Remploy offers employment services and employment to people with disabilities and complex barriers to work.

 Work and Health Programme is a government supported employment programme designed specifically for people who due to their disability, may find it difficult to find or keep a job.
 It also provides the necessary training and support to do the job, and advance in it.

-To find out whether you can benefit from Work Choice contact your local Jobcentre Plus office, and ask to be put in touch with a Disability Employment Adviser.
+To find out whether you can benefit from Work and Health Programme contact your local Jobcentre Plus office, and ask to be put in touch with a Disability Employment Adviser.

 Access to Work is designed to help you if health problems or disability affect the way you work, by providing support by paying for equipment, adjustments to the work place, a support worker, a communicator for interviews or a replacement for public transport.

 A factsheet explaining all aspects of Acces to Work is available from Disability Rights UK.

 You can apply for Residential training for disabled adults if you are an unemployed disabled adult.
 You can do this if there aren’t any suitable training courses available to you locally.
 The courses can help you get a job, give you more experience to keep a job or become self-employed.